Japanese lady pointing out an item at a Japanese market

 Asian men and women in business attire giving thumbs-up, yes

-Another way to say “yes” is with non-verbal cues like nodding your head up and down or giving a thumbs up.
+Even if you only have a passing familiarity with Japanese, chances are you’ve heard this monosyllabic affirmation before.
+Aside from hai, another way to say “yes” in Japanese is with non-verbal cues like nodding your head up and down or giving a thumbs up.

-This literally means “That’s good!” and as such can be used to show your approval of something.
+This literally means “That’s good!”
+As such, it can be used to show your approval of something.

 This is the no-nonsense way to say “no.” However, Japanese culture prefers less direct approaches.

-This is a sound that indicated you don’t quite agree, similar to saying “Umm…” in English.
+This is a sound that indicates you don’t quite agree with what the person is saying.

-Whether this interjection is being used to mean “no” depends on the context.
-If you suggest dinner and someone responds with iya…, then their response is a non-committal “Well, you see…”
+Whether this interjection means “no” depends on the context.
+If you suggest dinner and someone responds with iya…, they’re probably trying to politely turn you down with a non-committal “Well, you see…”

 In business settings, two simple phrases to convey “no” without saying “no” are: